 The main principle of the Yoga diet is to increase the intake of fruits and vegetables with the aim of eventually shifting to a pure vegetarian diet.
 It is quite difficult for a person to begin Yoga diet all of a sudden.
 One may start to include plenty of green, leafy vegetables in diet while minimizing the intake of meat.
 If an individual is fond of certain unhealthy food, it is better to set a limit to consume those foods, like once a week.
 Regular intake of good protein food, such as nuts, legumes, whole grains, and cheese is very important.
 Consuming salad or raw vegetables every day is vital.
 If the individual is consuming cooked vegetables, it should be done as quickly as possible in order to preserve their goodness.
 While following Yoga diet, one should strictly cut back on junk food.
 It is best to avoid "denatured" food such as flour, white bread, cakes, or refined cereals; instead one can eat some fresh fruits every day.

 In time, one is sure to see the benefits of a Yoga diet.
 As much as the food in a Yoga diet is nutritious, it is also rich in Prana or life force.
 While there is a Yoga way of eating, there is also a Yoga way of not eating, referring to fasting.
 This is done by yogis as a form of physical cleansing or purification.
-Since we make our digestive system work several times a day, it is also required to give it some rest.
-This will allow our digestive system to recover from the abuses like eating too much, eating unhealthy foods or eating at the wrong time.
-Fasting also allows us to get rid of toxins in our body.
+Since humans make their digestive system work several times a day, it is also required to give it some rest.
+This will allow the digestive system to recover from the abuses like eating too much, eating unhealthy foods or eating at the wrong time.
+Fasting also allows to get rid of toxins.
 However, a careful approach must be taken while fasting.

 One can start with a single-day fast that will give an idea on how fasting feels like.
 This one-day fast is supposed to make the person feel that fasting is not difficult and the individual may go on for a longer period of time.
 The person may eat just one full meal (composed of grain and vegetables) per day around lunch time, while taking in water or juice on other times of the day.
 Once the person gets accustomed of eating less food in a day, he/she can proceed to the single-day fast.